usc-isi-i2/kgtk/docs/transform/html.md

                         The KGTK file to convert to a GitHub markdown table.
                         (May be omitted or '-' for stdin.)
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        The GitHub markdown file to write.
+                        The html file to write.
 (May be omitted or '-' for stdout.)

   -v [optional True|False], --verbose [optional True|False]